teux/ng-cache-loader/README.md

   └─ components/skins/tmpls/yellow.html
 ```

-In above example you require templates by relative path from the inside of `app/tmpls` and `components/skins/tmpls`,
+With this directory tree you require templates from the inside of `app/tmpls` and `components/skins/tmpls`:
-and you get a prefix relative to the root:

 ``` javascript
 require('ng-cache?prefix=packman:**!./field.html')